greglandrum/rdkit-blog/posts/2021-07-24-setting-up-a-cxx-dev-env.md

 Here's a simple demo program which reads in a set of molecules from an input file and generates tautomer hashes for them.
 It uses the `boost::timer` library in order to separately time how long it takes to read the molecules and generate the hashes.
+With modern C++ there are other ways to do this, but it's worthwhile to show how to include boost dependencies.
 I called this file `tautomer_hash.cpp`:
 ```
 //
 //  Copyright (C) 2021-2025 Greg Landrum